doc-detective/doc-detective/README.md

 `doc-unit-test` handles test parsing and web-based UI testing; it doesn't support results reporting or notifications.
 This script is a part of the testing infrastructure and needs to be complimented by other componenets.

-`doc-unit-test` uses `puppeteer` to install, launch, and drive Chromium to perform tests. `puppeteer` removes the requirement to manually configure a local web browsers and enables easy screenshoting and video recording.
+`doc-unit-test` uses `puppeteer` to install, launch, and drive Chromium to perform tests. `puppeteer` removes the requirement to manually configure a local web browser and enables easy screenshoting and video recording.

 ## MVP features